PaimaStudios/paima-engine-docs/docs/home/0-intro/0-what-is-paima-engine.md

 Both these use-cases are of interest in games, as being able to prove world state helps with composability of worlds, and private inputs allow games with private state (ex: fog of war) and can also help with compliance (ex: being able to prove you know information without revealing the sensitive information publicly)

-Paima is working with [Zeko](http://zeko.io/) (based on Mina Protocol) to implement its first ZK Layer.
+Paima already comes with [ZK layer](../300-react-to-events/3-funnel-types/600-mina-funnel.mdx) support, and we are working with [Zeko](http://zeko.io/) (based on Mina Protocol) to enable app-specific ZK rollups as well.
 You can learn more about the architecture of our ZK layer [here](https://blog.paimastudios.com/paima-zk-layer/).

 #### Example game

 This game is a team battle game that leverages recursive SNARKs provided by the Mina blockchain for private state and state-channel-like scalability.
 However, Mina has very few users.
 To get around this issue, it allows users to deposit funds into the game from Ethereum and unlocks winnings using a ZK proof of victory.
 However, since ZK proofs only settle to Ethereum once a match is over (plus a few minutes of overhead).
 To allow writing a smooth UX where the whole game logic is a unified experience, the game is written using Paima Engine that monitors both Mina for the gameplay and Ethereum for the deposits and payouts.

 ![](./paima-mina-docs.png)

+## Ongoing work

+### Storage proofs

+We plan to integrate storage proof mechanisms natively into Paima Engine.
+This will allow you to have optimistic (fast) UI updates shown to users of your rollup, while on the backend settling proofs across chains where required.

 ### State Channels (Short-lived Shards)